Sach-P/PowerSnake/README.md

 # PowerSnake

-Classic snake game with a twist.
+Classic snake game but with two more game modes: Predator and Prey.

+Predator game mode - chase the apple.

+Prey game mode - you will lose points if you touch the 'apple' and must attack the 'apple' from a distance.

 HTML/CSS and JavaScript.